SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 She lifted the lid and her suspicions were confirmed, they had made her a dress.

-Rarity picked the dress up in her magic and inspected it.
-"This is amazing, it matches your dress so well!"
+Rarity picked the dress up with her magic and inspected it.
+"This is spectacular, it matches your dress so well!"

 "Rainbow Dash helped too," Pinkie clarified, not actually clarifying anything.